- Permanent residents of Ohio

 Youth aged 17 and under who are not accompanied by a parent or guardian may apply for and be issued a library card that excludes DVD borrowing privileges.
 Photo identification is required for applicants aged 14 through 17 years old.

 Acceptable forms of photo identification for youth include: a school ID, a report card or a class schedule with the applicant’s name on it.
-You can Print the Children’s Library Card Application and bring it with you to the Main Library downtown or any of our branches.
+You can Print the Children’s Library Card Application and bring it with you to any Cleveland Public Library location.

 ConnectED, a library card with borrowing restricted to ten print books, online databases and computer usage, may be issued to any student enrolled in grades K-12.
 Identification is not required to register for the card.
 Youth may apply for this card without the signature of a parent or guardian.